Porsche Macan SUV review

 Since its arrival in 2014, the Macan has proven a worthy adversary to the Audi Q5, BMW X3 and Lexus NX, beating all three for driver involvement, and while it’s not quite as adept as the Range Rover Evoque off-road, the Macan will easily get most people where they need to go – and quickly.

 The 2018 updates didn’t alter the Macan formula too much; the biggest change was Porsche's decision to drop the diesel model.
-Its place as the most economical variant in the range has now been assumed by a turbocharged 2.0-litre petrol engine that produces 242bhp.
+Its place as the most economical variant in the range has now been assumed by a turbocharged 2.0-litre petrol engine that produces 261bhp.
 It's closely related to that found under the bonnet of the Volkswagen Golf GTI.
-In 2021 the Macan's 3.6-litre Turbo engine was dropped from the range, with the GTS effectively replacing it, with a smaller V6 turbocharged petrol engine but delivering the same impressive performance.
+In 2021 the Macan's 3.6-litre Turbo engine was dropped from the range, with the GTS effectively replacing it.
+It’s fitted with a V6 turbocharged petrol engine that’s smaller in capacity, but delivers the same impressive performance.

 Despite being fairly squat for an SUV, the Macan hides a roomy interior with enough space for a driver and three adult passengers along with their luggage.
 It’s well screwed-together too, even if the dashboard styling is very conservative.

 The Macan GTS was reintroduced to the range after the 2019 facelift.
-For several years it represented a happy middle ground in the Macan line-up, with lots of performance kit, a lower price and greater everyday comfort than the full-on Turbo, but for 2021 it has moved to the top of the line-up.
+For several years it represented a happy middle ground in the Macan line-up, with lots of performance kit, a lower price and greater everyday comfort than the full-on Turbo, but for 2021 it moved to the top of the line-up with a price tag from £66,000 before options.
 The GTS features a 10mm lower ride height, and 21-inch alloy wheels and a different styling treatment, with black detailing adorning various parts of the bodywork, giving it a sporty yet distinctly subtle look.